 Why join a membership specifically focused on Pinterest marketing, instead of a broad-based social media marketing program?

-Instead of barely maintaining your workflow and knowledge about a handful of platforms, you’ll get in-depth training, community, and support for the platform that gives your business the best return on investment.
+Pinterest PowerUp members get instant access to our library of in-depth training, resources and templates, community feedback and support for the platform that gives your business the best return on investment.

 Hey hey, I'm Cara - the CEO of Chace Digital, a Pinterest marketing agency, and the Founder of Pinterest PowerUp, the first Pinterest marketing membership community designed for entrepreneurs.
 I love nothing more than seeing those light bulb moments with clients and members when they see how Pinterest builds their businesses... except for maybe a good book and another cup of coffee.